Nishanth1408/BadmintonBuddy/replit.md

   - Added point tracking (points for, points against, point difference) for comprehensive performance analysis
   - Individual Stats now only displays players who have played at least 1 match for cleaner presentation
   - Point difference displayed with color coding (green for positive, red for negative)
+- **Comprehensive Mobile Optimization** (January 2025):
+  - Implemented mobile-first responsive navigation with bottom tab bar for thumb-friendly access
+  - Optimized all statistics tables and player cards to prevent data overflow on mobile screens
+  - Statistics sections now use responsive 4-column grid layouts instead of horizontal scrolling
+  - Added responsive layouts for both individual and team statistics with separate mobile/desktop views
+  - Enhanced touch targets and mobile-friendly interactions throughout the application
+  - Fixed all horizontal scrolling issues and data visibility problems on mobile devices

 ## System Architecture